Transphobia

-Transphobia is a collection of ideas and phenomena that encompass a range of negative attitudes, feelings, or actions towards transgender people or transness in general.
-Transphobia can include fear, aversion, hatred, violence or anger towards people who do not conform to social gender expectations.
-It is often expressed alongside homophobic views and hence is often considered an aspect of homophobia.
-Transphobia is a type of prejudice and discrimination, similar to racism and sexism, and transgender people of color are often subjected to all three forms of discrimination at once.
+Transphobia consists of negative attitudes, feelings, or actions towards transgender or transsexual people, or transness in general.
+Transphobia can include fear, aversion, hatred, violence or anger towards people who do not conform to social gender roles.
+Transphobia is a type of prejudice and discrimination, similar to racism, sexism, or ableism, and it is closely associated with homophobia.
+People of color who are transgender experience discrimination above and beyond that which can be explained as a simple combination of transphobia and racism.

-Transgender youth may experience sexual harassment, bullying, and violence in school, foster care, and welfare programs, as well as potential abuse from within their family.
-Adult victims experience public ridicule, harassment including misgendering, taunts, threats of violence, robbery, insisting that they must change their physical bodies to comport with societal perceptions of gender, and false arrest; many feel unsafe in public.
-A high percentage report being victims of sexual violence.
-Some are refused healthcare or suffer workplace discrimination, including being fired for being transgender, or feel under siege by conservative political or religious groups who oppose LGBT-rights laws.
-They also suffer discrimination from some people within LGBT social movements, and from some feminists.
+Transgender youth often experience a combination of abuse from family members, sexual harassment, and bullying or school violence.
+They are also disproportionately placed in foster care and welfare programs compared to their peers.
+Adult transgender people regularly encounter sexual violence, police violence, public ridicule, misgendering, or other forms of violence and harassment in their daily lives.
+These issues cause many trans people to feel unsafe in public.
+Other issues include healthcare discrimination, workplace discrimination or feeling under siege by conservative political or religious groups who oppose LGBT-rights laws.
+Discrimination and violence sometimes originates from people within the LGBT community or feminist movements.

-Besides the increased risk of violence and other threats, the stress created by transphobia can cause negative emotional consequences which may lead to substance use disorders, running away from home (in minors), and a higher rate of suicide.
+As well as increased risk of violence and other threats, the stress created by transphobia causes negative mental health outcomes and leads to drug use disorders, running away from home (in minors), and suicide.

-In the Western world, there have been gradual changes towards the establishment of policies of non-discrimination and equal opportunity.
-The trend is also taking shape in developing nations.
+In much of the Western world, there has been a gradual establishment of policies combatting discrimination and supporting equal opportunity in all aspects of life since the 1990s.
+The trend is also taking shape in some developing nations.
 In addition, campaigns regarding the LGBT community are being spread around the world to improve social acceptance of nontraditional gender identities.
-The "Stop the Stigma" campaign by the UN is one such development.
+The "Stop the Stigma" campaign by the UN is one such example.
+However, transphobic violence has been on the rise since 2021, accompanied with an increase in anti-trans discriminatory laws being enacted in many countries.